MEF-GIT/MEF-LSO-Sonata-SDK/doc/quote/MEF_W115.md

 the request **MUST NOT** specify the `sellerId` [MEF79 R83]

-[RXXX] If `buyerId` or `sellerId` attributes were specified in the request same attributes **MUST**
+[RXXX] If `buyerId` or `sellerId` attributes were specified in the request same attributes **MUST** be used in notification payload.

 ## 5.3.
 API Resource Schema summary

 This subchapter describes the most important entities from the resource model which can be found in the API specification.
 Each entity is a simple or composed type (with the use of `allOf` keyword for data types composition).
 A simple type defines a set of properties that might be of an object, primitive, or reference type.

 [R_XXX] If an entity is used in the request or response payload, all properties marked as required **MUST** be provided.

 [Section 6](#6-api-interactions-and-flows) provides examples of data model and API usage.
 For a detailed description and complete definition of the data model, please refer to [API Details](#7-api-details) chapter.

 ### 5.3.1.
 Key Entities - Create Request